• Skip to primary navigation

 Yes, this dish can be cooked in a pressure cooker.
 I often use my Pressure King Pro electric pressure cooker to make oxtail stew.

-Follow the recipe instructions up until the meat has been browned, then place the meat in the pressure cooker and cover with stock (do not add the vegetables at this stage).
+Follow the recipe instructions until the meat has been browned, then place the meat in the pressure cooker and cover with stock (do not add the vegetables at this stage).

 Follow the manufacturer’s instructions for your own pressure cooker.